-In order to assess the severity of this bias, I begin by developing a gravity-type equation that incorporates heterogeneous ethnic groups across multiple country pairs.
-Then, I exploit the quasi-exogenous placement of borders and use pre-colonial ethnicity shares in each exporting country-and their connections to the importing country-to highlight the importance of ethnic networks in shaping and directing export flows.
-This provides an exogenous shifter in trade flows uncorrelated with the current political status of ethnic groups.
+I begin by developing a gravity-type equation that incorporates heterogeneous ethnic groups across multiple country pairs.
+Then, I exploit the quasi-exogenous placement of borders to obtain exogenous variation in pre-colonial population shares in each exporting country.
+I then use each ethnic groups' connections to the importing country to exogenously shift trade activity.

-5.1 A stylized model of trade

-In the trade literature, the value of bilateral exports is modeled in gravity-type equations (Anderson, 1979).
+A stylized model of trade In the trade literature, the value of bilateral exports is modeled in gravity-type equations (Anderson, 1979).
 Here, the value of trade is correlated with the size of the exporter and importer economy and the geographic distance between them, as larger and more geographically close economies trade more.
-In this framework, the addition of a stock or flow of migrants is used to estimate the impact of migration:
+In this framework, the addition of a population share of people from country of origin c in destination country d $(PS(c){d,t})$ identifies the strength of cross-country networks: